jennalandy/random_wiki/README.md

 # Random Wiki

-I built this just for funzies and am testing out deploying a React App with Vercel!
+I built this just for fun and am testing out deploying a React App with Vercel!

 https://random-wiki.vercel.app/